Current Doctoral Projects

 Miranda joins King's and the Globe after completing her BA and MA at the University of York.
 Her doctoral research explores the development of physical shaming as a performative process on the popular stage, in written literature, and in contemporary events, from the sixteenth century until the public execution of Charles I. From insulting gestures such as spitting and thumb biting, to humiliating punishments such as being put in the stocks and public executions, this research analyses the process of using the body to reproach people for their beliefs or behaviour, and contextualises it in a society marked by the necessity of performativity in everyday life.

-To find out more about these and other research projects, please contact our research team at email@example.com.
+To find out more about these and other research projects, please contact us by email.